What Kind of Shoes Did Lewis and Clark Wear?

 The materials used to make the shoes worn by Lewis and Clark and their team varied depending on the type of footwear.
 Moccasins were typically made from soft leather or animal hide, which provided flexibility and comfort.
 The leather was often tanned and treated to make it more durable and resistant to wear and tear.

-You Can Read: Are Blundstones Good For Horseback Riding?
+You Can Read: Why Are Toms Good Shoes?

 Brogans, being sturdier shoes, were made from thicker and tougher leather, providing more protection for the feet.
 The soles were often made from a combination of leather and rubber to provide better traction on different surfaces.
 Mukluks, used in colder climates, were made from animal hide and lined with fur for insulation against the cold weather.